Published on New York State Department of Health, Wadsworth Center (https://www.wadsworth.org)

 Director, Arbovirus Laboratory

-Associate Professor, Biomedical Sciences, School of Public Health, University at Albany
+Associate Professor, Department of Biomedical Sciences, College of Integrated Health Sciences, University at Albany

 Dr. Ciota is the Director of the Arbovirus Laboratory, which performs surveillance, clinical testing, and research of arthropod-borne viruses (arboviruses).
 The lab studies both mosquito and tick-borne agents including the flaviviruses West Nile virus, Zika virus, dengue virus, and Powassan virus, as well as alphaviruses, orthobunyaviruses, and thogotoviruses, among others.
 The unique facilities which comprise the Arbovirus lab allow for extensive experimentation in a range of natural invertebrate and vertebrate hosts.
 Dr. Ciota’s primary research areas include arbovirus evolution, vector-virus interactions, and the influence of climate change on virus transmission.